chouzar/chip/README.md

 Other registry libraries will provide different semantics and functionality:

-* [Singularity](https://hexdocs.pm/singularity/) is designed to register a fixed number of actors, each of which may have a different message type.
+* [Singularity](https://hexdocs.pm/singularity/) is designed to register a fixed number of actors, where each one may have a different message type.

 ## Installation